pfsense/docs/source/releases/2-1-new-features-and-changes.rst

    be installed to activate

-NOTE: Unlike earlier snapshots, BETA, etc, currently we do NOT flip the “Allow IPv6” checkbox on upgrade, to preserve existing behavior.
+NOTE: Unlike earlier snapshots, BETA, etc, currently we do NOT flip the "Allow IPv6" checkbox on upgrade, to preserve existing behavior.
 To activate IPv6 traffic, a user will have to flip this setting manually

 Packages